 Napels zoo di Napoli

-A zoo defined by one architect, one who knew what he was doing, you got to like it.
+A zoo defined by one architect, one who knew what he was doing must be an absolute hit.
 About a hidden gem in Naples.

-The design dates from 1939, the fascist period, and then you might think of state architecture with elements of the Roman period or of rationalism and modernism.
-You will not stumble upon megalomaniac architecture, you do see geometry, asymmetry, modern technology, solid materials, arches, and columns, though.
+The design dates from 1939, the fascist period commonly associated with state architecture and elements of the Roman period or of rationalism and modernism.
+You will not stumble upon megalomaniac architecture, here.
+You do see the geometry, asymmetry, modern technology, solid materials, arches, and columns, though.
 The design is in the hands of Luigi Piccinato (1899-1983), top architect and urban planner.
 He is not only the architect for all the animal enclosures but also takes care of the vegetation (we notice palms), paving (we notice tuff stone), pipes, stairs, lighting, everything.
 Retaining walls to compensate for differences in ground level and for stabilizing landslides as the zoo is located in the shadow of Vesuvius.
 All pre-war buildings are listed structures, now.

 Architect: Luigi Piccinato